In a Ukrainian city on Russia’s doorstep, Putin’s plans stir deep worries and defiance

 “We’re being attacked and there’s a feeling bloodshed, on this side and that one, will follow,” Tsegonko added.
 “Of course no one wants that.”

-About 160 miles southeast, Putin’s Monday night address recognizing the separatist-held territories pushed one family to accelerate packing to possibly evacuate.
+About 160 miles southeast of Kharkiv, Putin’s Monday night address recognizing the separatist-held territories pushed one family to accelerate packing to possibly evacuate.

-Yuri and Svetlana Pechenii run a foster home with eight children in Zolote, a village that borders the separatist-controlled Luhansk territory and faces occasional shelling from Russian-backed forces.
+Yuri and Svetlana Pechenii run a foster home with eight children in Zolote, a village that borders the separatist-controlled territory and faces occasional shelling from Russian-backed forces.
 Their home neighbors a Ukrainian military battalion headquarters.
+If Russian forces move out of the separatists’ areas, places such as Zolote could be quickly engulfed.

 The booming thuds of artillery outside of their windows on Sunday prompted the family of 10 and their two dogs to huddle together in the kitchen.
-The kids stopped procrastinating and packed their most essential possessions in case they need to leave the area quickly.
+The children stopped procrastinating and packed their most essential possessions in case they need to leave the area quickly.

 “We’ll be here until the last second,” Svetlana said on Monday.
 “We’re just going to hope that everything will be fine.”